 The evening began innocently enough.
-The 19-year-old, then living in Monterey, Calif., met up with his friend, Mike Danese, and bought a pair of scalped tickets for the band’s show at San Francisco’s Cow Palace — the first slot on their ‘Quadrophenia’ tour.
-After arriving to the venue 13 hours early, Halpin and Danese battled the swarming mobs of general-admission fans for a spot near the stage, as Lynyrd Skynyrd opened with their arena-sized southern-rock.
+The 19-year-old, then living in Monterey, Calif., met up with his friend Mike Danese and bought a pair of scalped tickets for the Who's show in San Francisco – the first stop on their Quadrophenia tour.
+After arriving at the venue 13 hours early, Halpin and Danese battled the swarming mobs of general admission fans for a spot near the stage as Lynyrd Skynyrd opened with their arena-sized Southern rock.

-"The security guard was probably thinking he's a complete nut," Halpin told Bloomington paper Hoosier Times in 2006.
+"The security guard was probably thinking he's a complete nut," Halpin told the Hoosier Times in 2006.
 "But all of a sudden, [promoter] Bill Graham pops up, and he sees it as a security thing.
 He's sort of nose-to-nose with Mike, and Mike says, 'He can do this.
 He's a drummer.
 He knows the material.'
 And Bill Graham looks at me and says, 'Can you do it?'
 And I said, 'Yeah.'"

-Thrust onstage, Halpin settled into the drum chair with a shot of brandy, with guitarist Pete Townshend guiding the 19-year-old with cues.
-Though Halpin claimed, over the years, that he couldn't remember exactly what tracks he played on.
+Thrust onstage, Scott Halpin settled into the drum chair with a shot of brandy, then guitarist Pete Townshend guided the 19-year-old with cues.
+Halpin claimed, over the years, that he couldn't remember exactly what tracks he played on.

-After taking a bow with the rest of the band, Halpin was led backstage, where he was thanked and given a Who tour jacket (which was stolen).
+After taking a bow with the rest of the band, Halpin was led backstage.
+He was thanked and given a Who tour jacket, which was later stolen.
 Halpin claims that a whiskey-slugging Roger Daltrey promised to send him a check for $1,000, though the money (unsurprisingly) never showed up.